wyrichte/ChakraCore/tools/Telemetry/README.md

 way to upload the generated scripts to Asimov, or open them in SCOPE Studio and verify their functionality or test a one-off change.

+## Permissions
+You need to join the following security groups from https://idweb/
+  - "OSG Data Full"

 ## Layout:
 output - Where the generated workflows end up